Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/about_diagnostic_codes/general_protocol_diagnostics.md

 ---
 title: "DIAGP protocol diagnostic codes"
 linkTitle: "DIAGP - Protocol diagnostic codes"
 weight: 310
----This section presents the protocol diagnostic codes (DIAGP) for {{< TransferCFT/axwayvariablesComponentLongName  >}} transfers.
+--- This section presents the protocol diagnostic codes (DIAGP) for {{< TransferCFT/axwayvariablesComponentLongName  >}} transfers.
 This code provides information on the

 transfer status or on the cause of an error depending on the protocol used.